wideLandscape/wrixJS/README.md

 - `npm run dev` - dev build with sourcemaps
 - `npm run build` - production build
+- `npm run dist` - production build + source code as you can see in the 'dist' folder.

 ### Testing
 - `npm run test:self` - a pass/no pass test to ensure mocha/chai works properly